sharky76/zwave-automation-engine/README.md

 Service is an external plugin which provides extended commands to the scene actions.
 Look in services/ for some examples Provides easy to use CLI for creation of scenes and managing Z-WAVE network and devices

+zae-client project is cli client.
+Currently it is hardcoded to my local IP address.
+Change it or add a command argument to customize...

 Look at Makefile to find out how to build this.
 Requires JSON-C and some other more well known libraries